 lists, tuples…. one suggestion for dealing with this problem is use a

 namedtuple to store your variables (note that attributes of

-Like component creation, you can alternatively use Python 3.6 variable annotations to declare variables to be injected:
+Like component creation, there is a Python 3.5 compatible syntax that uses assignment to declare variables to be injected:

 Variable injection in magicbot is one of its most useful features, take advantage of it in creative ways!

 - You cannot access components from the